Lovistics Guide to a Stress-Free Valentine's Day in 2025

 Enjoy a Concert

-Most music venues offer special Valentine’s Day events, Or if you want to stay in, there are great recorded concerts you can enjoy from the comfort of your own home.
+Many music venues offer special Valentine’s Day events.
+If you prefer to stay in, stream a recorded concert from home.

 Game Night

 Stay in for a game night.
 Put on your comfy clothes, grab your favorite snacks, and enjoy an evening of board games.
-You can enjoy something classic like Scrabble, card games, or chess, or try something new.
+Play a classic game like Scrabble, cards, or chess, or try something new.

-Research shows that playfulness in adult romantic relationships connects us to our partners, builds trust, and increases intimacy.
-It’s also been shown to be a potent aphrodisiac!
+Research shows that playfulness in adult romantic relationships strengthens trust and can spark intimacy.
+It’s also been shown to be a potent aphrodisiac.
+Research shows that couples who engage in playful activities reported higher levels of relationship satisfaction and intimacy.
+(Jowett et al., 2013)

 Movie Night: Double Feature Edition